jachin/brocket/README.rst

  1. Browse to an Amazon URL you want an affiliate link for.
  2. Copy the URL
- 3. Run the `brocket` command.
+ 3. Run the ``brocket`` command.
 This will tag the URL with your tracking-id and put the new URL on the clipboard.
- 4. Past the URL where ever you want it to go.
+ 4. Paste the URL where ever you want it to go.

 Brocket Deer
 ------------